fitoori/squirt/README.md

 ## License

-If you're from Pimoroni and want to include SQUIRT in your installation examples folder, I'll allow it in exchange for some free merch.
+If you're from Pimoroni and want to include SQUIRT in your installation examples folder, I'll allow it in exchange for some free merch ;)

 MIT © 2025 github.com/fitoori
 Contributions welcome!